rubenmaria/Comparing-Natural-Language-Embeddings-for-Libc-Functions/README.md

-# Comparing Natural Language Embeddings for Libc Functions as Rich Labels
+## Comparing Natural Language Embeddings for Libc Functions as Rich Labels
+My bachelor's thesis for the program of study 'Computer Science plus Mathematics' at the Ludwig Maximilian University of Munich.

+### Abstract
 In recent years, there have been great advances in encoding natural languages in real-valued vectors.
 This progress can be used to generate embeddings out of natural language information in C source code.
 These embeddings can then be used to train a neural network with supervised